 10 km Women’s Event

-The 10 km women’s event was the first-ever cross-country skiing competition for women, added in the 1952 Winter Olympics as a classical race.
+The 10 km women’s event was the first-ever Olympic cross-country skiing race for women, added in 1952 as a classical race.
 Finnish skiers dominated it, with Lydia Wideman winning first, while Mirja Hietamies and Siiri Rantanen secured second and third positions.

 The event was played in freestyle pursuit format from 1992, before being played as classical from 2002 and again freestyle in 2010.